 The Dm and F chords have gotten a bad rep for being the “harder” basic guitar chords.
 Therefore they were not included in my 7 Basic Guitar Chords For Beginners guitar lesson.
 This doesn’t mean that the Dm and F are second class guitar chord citizens …but you are more likely to find the other 7 chords more often (at least in the most basic rock and folk tunes).
 But don’t forsake your Dm and F chords, they will serve you well.

-- Be sure and check out my Rhythm Guitar Mastery Phase 1 course for in depth video guitar lessons on how to play these chords, and much more.
-The course also covers power chords, barre chords and is a comprehensive guide to strumming.
+- Be sure and check out my Rhythm Guitar Mastery course for in depth video guitar lessons on how to play these chords, rhythms, strumming and much more.

 Basic Dm Guitar Chord (D Minor Chord)

 For more on reading guitar chord charts, be sure check out this lesson.
 How to Read Guitar Chord Charts